-Any combination of tool settings that are copied to the Adjustments Clipboard can be saved as a User Style.
+Any combination of tool settings that are copied to the Adjustments Clipboard can be saved as a Custom Style.

 Every tool that can be used to make an image adjustment in Capture One has a copy button (double-ended arrow icon) for copying the settings to its own individual clipboard, and ultimately to the Adjustments Clipboard located in the Adjustments tool tab.